 Porto driving to Braga and Guimaraes

 Braga - Work on the Roman “Bracara Augusta,” a regional juridical capital, began during Emperor Augustus’s reign in 27 BC.
 It was part of the Empire’s network crisscrossing the Iberian Peninsula to link it with Rome.
 Demonstrating the settlement’s importance, Emperor Caracala raised it to Galician province capital in 216.
-In the same century, the Diocese de Braga was established under Bishop Paterno.
+In the same century, the Diocese de Braga was established under Bishop Paterno’s rule.

 Guimaraes - Guimarães is considered Portugal’s birthplace because Afonso Henriques, the first king of Portugal, was born here.

 Start from the city’s heart, Largo da Oliveira, where you’ll find the Padrão do Salado and the Collegiate Church of Nossa Senhora da Oliveira, housing the valuable Alberto Sampaio Museum.
-Passing the Paços Municipais (City Hall), crowned with battlements, enter Praça de Santiago, which in the Middle Ages welcomed pilgrims bound for Compostela, just as today it welcomes residents and tourists in its restaurants and terraces.
+Passing the Paços Municipais (City Hall), crowned with battlements, enter the Praça de Santiago, which in the Middle Ages welcomed pilgrims bound for Compostela, just as today it welcomes residents and tourists in its restaurants and terraces.
 The Convent of Santa Clara, Casa do Arco, and other stately houses are in Rua da Santa Maria, linking with the upper city.

 Porto driving to Lisbon along the coastline

 Fatima - With deep historical origins, this settlement developed and was named during the Arabian occupation.
-According to legend, during the Christian Reconquest, Templar knight Gonçalo Hermingues, known as Bringer-of-Moors, fell in love with Fátima, a Moor captured in an ambush.
+According to legend, during the Christian Reconquest, the Templar knight Gonçalo Hermingues, also known as Bringer-of-Moors, fell in love with Fátima, a Moor captured in an ambush.
 Reciprocating the love, the young woman converted to Christianity and adopted the name Oureana.

 In the 16th century, the settlement became a parish in the collegiate church of Ourém within the Diocese of Leiria.

 The first apparition occurred in 1917, in Cova da Iria, at the current Sanctuary site.
 The most important celebrations are held on May 13th (including the Candlelit Procession on the night of the 12th and the Farewell Procession closing the event on the 13th) and October 13th.
-Additionally, the 13th of every month between these dates is a day of devotion.
+Furthermore, the 13th of every month between these dates is also a day of devotion.

 - Hotel pickup and drop-off